xnkasy/Analytic-Tableaux/README.md

 A tableau is called "fully developed" if it has no unexamined nodes on any open path.
 The tableaux is represented by the data structure of the type "tree" defined as: node * bool * bool * tree * tree.
 The first two bools are for the questions: "Whether the node has been examined?"
 And "Whether any contradiction has been found?" respectively.

+## Using the code

+The program can be compiled and run on the Ocaml terminal.
+The main functions of the package are as follows:

+1. makeAna n gamma
+  => Inputs
+    (i) n: Node
+    (ii) gamma: A store for the current variable assignments.
+To be passed as [] ONLY

+  => Outputs: A fully built Analytic Tableaux

+2. contrad_path root gamma
+  => Inputs
+    (i) root: The input tree, partially built tableaux (ii) gamma: A store for the current variable assignments.
+To be passed as [] ONLY

+  => Outputs: A node which has a contradiction in it.
+Marks it closed